CRA Interest Calculator Canada (2026): Tax Debt Cost + Payoff

 CRA can issue Requirement to Pay (RTP) notices to your employer, bank, or customers without suing you first.
 Your employer receives an RTP and immediately begins deducting up to 50% of your gross wages, sending it directly to CRA.
 Your bank receives an RTP and freezes your accounts, surrendering the balance to CRA.
 If you’re self-employed, CRA can issue RTPs to your clients, intercepting your business income.

 The collection timeline of 6-10 years (versus 2-6 years for regular creditors) means CRA debt rarely becomes statute-barred.
 Tax debt from 2016 remains collectible in 2026, while a credit card from 2016 would be expired in most provinces.
-This extended window makes ignoring CRA debt financially devastating over time as interest compounds at 6-8% annually on top of existing penalties.
+This extended window makes ignoring CRA debt financially devastating over time as interest compounds at the CRA’s prescribed arrears rate (7% as of Q3 2026) on top of existing penalties.

 Your Four CRA Debt Relief Options